Danielle McLaughlin

 Danielle McLaughlin is an Irish author.
 Her collection of short stories, Dinosaurs on Other Planets (2015), won the Windham–Campbell Literature Prize for fiction and the Sunday Times Short Story Award.
 Her novel The Art of Falling (2021) was shortlisted for the International Dublin Literary Award.

 Works

 Aoife O'Regan described The Art of Falling for RTÉ as a "family drama set in Cork, where absolutely everyone is flawed".
 Martina Devlin described it in the Irish Independent as "a novel about how people hurt one another emotionally, yet somehow find a way to move beyond those wounds."

 Personal life

-McLaughlin lives in County Cork with her husband and three children.
+McLaughlin lives in County Cork with her husband John, and their three children Ellie, Áine and Rory.